Bungee Programs – Should your company do it?

 Like many innovative workplace practices, bungee programs can be traced back to Google.
-The tech giant’s bungee program encourages employees take part in a temporary job placement, preferably in a department very different from the one they just came from.
+The tech giant’s bungee program encourages employees to take part in temporary job placements, preferably in a department very different from the one they just came from.
 This gives Google employees an opportunity to challenge themselves and push their boundaries without leaving the company.

 How is the stretch program implemented?